stateflow-dev/algogent-runtime/README.md

 ## Contributing

 Contributions are welcome!
-See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.
+Open an issue first for major changes.